 Xolegel - Clinical Pharmacology

-The plasma levels from an oral dose of 200 mg ketoconazole taken with a meal are approximately 250 times higher than the resulting plasma levels of ketoconazole following topical application of Xolegel Gel.
+The plasma levels from an oral dose of 200 mg ketoconazole taken with a meal are approximately 250 times higher than the resulting plasma levels of ketoconazole following topical application of Xolegel.

-Study 1 was a multicenter, double-blind, randomized, vehicle-controlled trial which enrolled 459 patients 12 years of age and older with moderate to severe seborrheic dermatitis.
-A total of 229 patients were treated with Xolegel Gel, and 230 patients were treated with vehicle.
-All patients were treated once daily for 14 days, and efficacy was assessed at Day 28 (i.e., 2 weeks after end of treatment).
+Study 1 was a multicenter, double-blind, randomized, vehicle-controlled trial which enrolled 459 subjects 12 years of age and older with moderate to severe seborrheic dermatitis.
+A total of 229 subjects were treated with Xolegel, and 230 subjects were treated with vehicle.
+All subjects were treated once daily for 14 days, and efficacy was assessed at Day 28 (i.e., 2 weeks after end of treatment).
 Effective Treatment was defined as:

 - an Investigator's Global Assessment score of ≤ 1 (completely clear or almost clear) and